trickstercache/trickster/docs/tls.md

 `insecure_skip_verify` will instruct the http client to ignore hostname verification issues with the upstream origin's certificate, and process the request anyway.
 This is analogous to `-k | --insecure` in curl.

 `certificate_authority_paths` will provide the http client with a list of certificate authorities (used in addition to any OS-provided root CA's) to use when determining the trust of an upstream origin's tls certificate.
 In all cases, the Root CA's installed to the operating system on which Trickster is running are used for trust by the client.

+To us Mutual Authentication with an upstream origin server, configure Trickster with Client Certificates using `client_cert_path` and `client_key_path` parameters, as shown above.
+You will likely need to also configure a custom CA in `certificate_authority_paths` to represent your certificate signer, unless it has been added to the underlying Operating System's CA list.